 My own definition of a ‘Hobby traveller’ is one who pays for everything himself and has a non-travel related job.
 And ‘family traveller’ is defined as travelling with the family on most of the trips.

-The most travelled person in Denmark is defined here as the Danish person who has visited every country and travelled the highest distance as surface transportation.
+The most travelled person in Denmark is defined here as the Danish person who has visited every country and travelled the longest distance using surface transportation.

-Using surface transportation and grouping countries together has also significantly reduced our carbon footprint.
-Surface transportation has been chosen both because it is better for the environment, because it is fun and you can look out the window along the way, because you get to meet many friendly locals and because I (especially in the beginning) have always been afraid of flying.
+Surface transportation and grouping countries together have been chosen both because it is cheaper and because it is better for the environment, because it is fun and you can look out the window along the way, because you get to meet many friendly locals and because I (especially in the beginning) have always been afraid of flying.

 Most special experiences along the way: I have been detained by the military police in Conakry, Guinea, I survived a fatal bus accident in Venezuela and it was decided that I was to be deported from Tripoli, Libya (I narrowly escaped after I was saved by a militia leader after a miraculous coincidence).
 I have also travelled (with no problems whatsoever) with my kids in Somalia, Afghanistan and Sudan.